Point Spread Betting For Beginners

 What is point spread betting?

-This is often necessary for matches where one team is the clear favourite.
+This strategy is often necessary for matches where one team is the clear favourite.
 If you were simply to bet on them winning, the odds would likely be relatively low.
 By giving a point spread, or a handicap to the underdog, the bookie can offer better odds to the punter.
 In other words, a point spread can even out the odds.

 However, without the decimals, a push bet is likely.
-That’s because if the spread bet were -4 and the team ended up winning by exactly four points, a push occurs, and the bet becomes void.
-You end up getting your stake back, of course.
+If either team ends up winning by exactly five points, a push occurs, and the bet becomes void.
+You will get your stake back, of course.

-This is why most bookies and punters prefer to use decimal points for point spread bets because they eliminate the chance of a push occurring since no team can win or lose by half a point.
+This is why most bookies and punters prefer to use decimal points for point spread bets, because they eliminate the chance of a push occurring, since no team can win or lose by half a point.

-All in all, by offering these types of handicap wagers, a bookie can give competitive odds to both teams, even if one of them is a clear favourite.
+All in all, by offering these types of handicap wagers that include spread, money line and totals, a bookie can provide competitive odds to both teams, even if one of them is a clear favourite.
 As for you, betting can be more fun and exciting, as you stand to win a lot even if you’re betting on the favourite.

 How to bet on the point spread?